4 Ways Your Credit Card Habits Can Lift or Sink Your Credit Score

 Stick with your longest-held credit cards for as long as possible, even if you bring new ones into the mix.
 Put the bulk of your spending on cards with the best rewards, and make occasional purchases on older cards to maintain the length of your credit history, which accounts for 15 percent of your FICO score.

 Credit Score Factor #3: When you pay your bill

 Paying your credit card bill on time each month is one of the easiest and most effective ways to improve your credit.
 Your payment history — whether you pay bills on time — comprises 35 percent of your FICO score.
 Under the Fair Credit Reporting Act, your credit report retains late payment information for seven years.
 And even a single late payment can drop your score.
 The longer a bill goes unpaid, the more detrimental it is to your credit score.

 Credit Score Factor #4: If you apply for new credit cards

 As your life circumstances and spending habits change, so do your credit card needs.
 The basic credit card that you could qualify for as a college student may not offer the rewards that you could be racking up as a working professional who travels frequently.

-Along with increasing your rewards potential, adding a credit card like the Zions Bank AmaZing Rewards credit card may increase your available credit and improve your credit utilization ratio.
+Along with increasing your rewards potential, adding a credit card like the Zions Bank Vivid Rewards Visa® Credit Card* may increase your available credit and improve your credit utilization ratio.
 Beware, however, of opening several new credit accounts in a short period of time — it can signal greater risk to lenders.

 Take your credit score temperature annually to see how you’re doing.
-You’re entitled to a free copy of your credit report from each of the three major reporting companies — Equifax, Experian, and TransUnion — once every 12 months.
+You’re entitled to a free copy of your credit report from each of the three major reporting companies — Equifax, Experian, and TransUnion — every week during the COVID-19 pandemic.
 If you have not checked your credit score within the last year, request a free copy at AnnualCreditReport.com.